ncmreynolds/retroTerm/examples/readme.md

 ## Example 1 - Terminal capability tests

-This example runs through a series of tests to check your terminal application responds to the control character used in the library.
+This example runs through a series of tests to check your terminal application responds to the control characters used by the library.
 Run it and check the output looks like the images attached in the readme.

 ## Example 2 - Widget tests